 Consider the following use case:

 Vertically center a Text composable in a container.

-- Text has a maximum of 2 lines.
+Text has a maximum of 2 lines.

-- The container’s height is always the height of 2 lines of text, no matter the actual number of lines the text would occupy.
+The container’s height is always the height of 2 lines of text, no matter the actual number of lines the text would occupy.
 This is the requirement which made the implementation non trivial.

 By default the text height changes based on the number of lines, and wrap around them.
 This is the “default behavior” case.